alinecrsouza/learn-git/README.md

 #### To commit all files
 $ git commit
-> Briefly describe what was done on each file
+> Briefly describe what was done on each file.

 #### Commit all modified files (skipping the second stage)
 $ git commit -a -m “Commit message”